 Module leader: Professor Nelson Enonchong

-The module begins by discussing the relevance of general contract law to international sales law and the various contractual relationships in an international sale of goods transaction.
-The remaining part of the module will focus on the issues peculiar to international sales such as: the definition of a contract of international sale of goods; main types of sales contracts such CIF and FOB contracts; the role and function of bill of lading and other documents; passage of property and risk; remedies for breach of contract; impossibility of performance.
+The remaining part of the module will focus on the issues peculiar to international sales such as: the definition of a contract of international sale of goods; main types of sales contracts such CIF and FOB contracts; the role and function of bill of lading and other documents; passage of property and risk; export and import licences; remedies for breach of contract; impossibility of performance.